PranavPol-01/PranavPol-01/README.md

 # 💫 About Me:
-🔭 Working on web development with React, Firebase, and Python.<br>👯 Open to collaboration on projects involving web development.<br>🤝 Seeking assistance with React Native and Flutter.<br>🌱 Currently learning Flutter to expand mobile development skills.<br>💬 Feel free to ask me about Firebase and React.
+🔭 Working on web development with React ,Firebase ,NodeJs ,ExpressJs ,MongoDB, and Python.<br>👯 Open to collaboration on projects involving web development.<br>🤝 Seeking assistance with React Native and Flutter.<br>🌱 Currently learning Flutter to expand mobile development skills.<br>💬 Feel free to ask me about Firebase and React.

 ## 🌐 Socials: